-[The inner head of the gastrocnemius has previously been cut; if the remaining head be now carefully divided near its origin, and the muscle turned down as far as possible, the plantaris and soleus, with the popliteus covered by its fascia, will be brought into view.]
+[The remaining head of the gastrocnemius being carefully divided near its origin, and the muscle turned down as far as possible, the plantaris and soleus, with the popliteus covered by its fascia, will be brought into view.]

 The Plantaris (Fig. 56, 12) arises from above the external condyle of the femur and from the line leading to it from the linea aspera, the muscle lying internally to the outer head of the gastrocnemius.
 Its fleshy fibres are about three inches long, but its tendon is the longest in the body and is very slender.
 It is placed between the gastrocnemius and soleus, and crosses obliquely so as to get to the inner side of the tendo Achillis, by the side of or in common with which it is inserted into the os calcis.
-It is homologous to the palmaris longus of the upper extremity (Fig. 57, 21).
+It is homologous to the palmaris longus of the upper extremity (Fig 57, 21).